 56. Telling people you’re atheist/agnostic can be awkward

 This is particularly the case in countries where people are very devout.
-I’ve had some pretty confused looks, which of course is understandable when in places where there’s virtually no atheists.
-To skip the awkwardness and/or questioning, I’ve sometimes resorted to saying “my family is catholic”.
+I’ve had some pretty confused looks, which of course is understandable in places where there’s virtually no atheists.
+To skip the awkwardness and/or questioning, I’ve sometimes resorted to saying “my family is catholic”, which is only sort-of true.

 57. Special events are worth planning around for